datamill-co/target-postgres/README.md

 ## Known Limitations

+- Ignores `STATE` Singer messages.
 - Requires a [JSON Schema](https://json-schema.org/) for every stream.
 - Only string, string with date-time format, integer, number, boolean, object, and array types with or without null are supported.
 Arrays can have any of the other types listed, including objects as types within items.
     - Example of JSON Schema types that work
         - `['number']`
         - `['string']`